 People spend about 75% of their adult waking time doing work related activities.
 The book argues, if this is the case, we ought to enjoy and be energized by it.
 And instead of looking for a new job, it's possible to change your attitude and enjoy the work you are already doing.

 If your department and/or office does the same, we can begin to get rid of that "thank God it's Friday" attitude about work.
 We can choose to have fun and make people's day.
 We can make small changes and be fulfilled by what we do every day.
 This creates stronger businesses, happier customers, happier people all around.

-This book is now on my "favorites" list of Business books, and I love that it can also apply to your live outside the workplace.
+Although a bit idealistic and "hokey" this book is now on my "favorites" list of Business books, as it's an inspirational, quick read, and I love that it can also apply to your life outside the workplace.

 Every once and I while I really enjoy reading a Children's Lit or YA book.
 I picked up Wonder, which was already on my bookshelf (and unread) in our house, once I saw they were turing it into a movie.